Checking Your Gear

 • Check for holes, rips or tears - you want to fix these quickly before they grow into bigger problems.
 Make sure to check for them before washing your bag, because a washing machine could rip the fill material or stuffing out through the hole.
 Use specialised repair products like Gear Aid Tenacious Tape (also available in Reflective fabric and Round Patches).

 • Recondition waterproofing with a DWR treatment - there are two main ways to reactivate a sleeping bag's DWR (durable water repellency) treatment, which is what makes small amounts of moisture bead off instead of wetting your sleeping bag.
 DWR wears off with use, so it's a good idea to reapply after each wash or if you notice that water no longer runs off your bag.
 You can tumble-dry your sleeping bag on a low setting (pro-tip: throw in one or two clean tennis balls halfway through to break up down clumps for the best loft).
-Or - which is more effective - you can use a DWR treatment like Nikwax TX-Direct or Storm Eco Proofer Spray-On.
+Or - which is more effective - you can use a DWR treatment like Nikwax TX-Direct.

 Tents